 - Individuals may self-nominate or be nominated by others.

-- This Prize is no longer open to edited academic volumes.
+- This Prize is not open to edited academic volumes.

 Two Options for Book Submission: